0al-spec/Materials/00_DOCS/00_AI_Generated/90_Hypercode/00_Hypercode_RFC.md

 *  **Hypercode (`.hc` file):** A file describing the application's logical structure using simple, indentation-based hierarchy.
 It contains abstract commands or entities.
 It is analogous to an HTML document's structure.

-*  **Data Style Sheet (`.dss` file):** A YAML-like file that defines how to interpret and configure the commands in the Hypercode file.
+*  **Hypercode Cascade Sheet (`.hcs` file):** A YAML-like file that defines how to interpret and configure the commands in the Hypercode file.
 It uses selectors to target commands and apply configurations.
 It is analogous to a CSS stylesheet.

-*  **Runtime Environment:** An engine that parses both the `.hc` and `.dss` files, resolves the configurations by applying the DSS rules to the Hypercode structure, and executes the resulting program.
+*  **Runtime Environment:** An engine that parses both the `.hc` and `.hcs` files, resolves the configurations by applying the HCS rules to the Hypercode structure, and executes the resulting program.

 ## 4. Syntax and Semantics

 ### 4.1.
 Hypercode Syntax

 The syntax is minimal and based on indentation.
 Each line represents a command or entity.
-Commands can be augmented with **class** (`.`) and **id** (`#`) markers for targeting by the DSS.
+Commands can be augmented with **class** (`.`) and **id** (`#`) markers for targeting by the HCS.

 ```hypercode
 # example.hc